chargebee/chargebee-flutter/README.md

 Pass the product and customer identifier to the following function when your customer chooses the product to purchase.

-`customerId`: This is an optional parameter.
-Chargebee requires the unique ID of your customer as customerId.
-If a unique list of customers is present in your database or a third-party system, send the unique customer ID to Chargebee from that source.
+`customerId` -  **Optional parameter**.
+Although this is an optional parameter, we recommend passing customerId if it is available before user subscribes on your App.
+Passing this parameter ensures that customerId in your database matches with the customerId in Chargebee.
+In case this parameter is not passed, then the **customerId** will be the same as the **SubscriptionId** created in Chargebee.

 ```dart
 try {